-All of the NEOs are eligible to participate in the Company's broad-based U.S. employee benefits program.
+All of the NEOs, except for Mr. Savi who is employed by ITT Italia s.r.l., are eligible to participate in the Company's broad-based U.S. employee benefits program.
 The program includes the ITT Corporation Retirement Savings Plan, which provides before-tax and after-tax savings features, group medical and dental coverage, group life insurance, group accidental death and dismemberment insurance and other benefit plans.
 Prior to the Spin Transaction, employees also participated in a pension program.
-In October 2011, ITT completed a separation by spinning off our defense and water businesses, to establish a new diversified global, multi-industrial company (the "Spin Transaction").

-All of the NEOs together with most of the Company's other salaried employees who work in the United States, participate in the ITT Corporation Retirement Savings Plan (previously called the ITT Corporation Retirement Savings Plan for Salaried Employees), a tax-qualified savings plan, which allows employees to contribute to the plan on a before-tax basis and/or on an after-tax basis.
-The Company makes a core contribution of three or four percent of pay to the plan for all eligible employees, and matches 50% of employee contributions, up to six percent of pay.
-The core contribution is three percent for employees whose age plus service is less than 50, and four percent for employees whose age plus service is at least 50.
-In addition, employees who were participating in the ITT Salaried Retirement Plan at the time it was frozen, as described below, and whose age and service is at least 60 may be eligible for up to five years of transition employer contributions following the Spin Transaction.
-Prior to the Spin Transaction, the floor contribution was one-half of one percent and all contributions were based on base salary only; since October 31, 2011, the plan considers salary and bonus as eligible pay.
+All of the NEOs, except for Mr. Savi, together with most of the Company's other salaried employees who work in the United States, participate in the ITT Corporation Retirement Savings Plan (previously called the ITT Corporation Retirement Savings Plan for Salaried Employees), a tax-qualified savings plan, which allows employees to contribute to the plan on a before-tax basis and/or on an after-tax basis.
+The Company makes a core contribution of 3% or 4% of pay to the plan for all eligible employees, and matches 50% of employee contributions, up to 6% of pay.
+The core contribution is 3% for employees whose age plus service is less than 50, and 4% for employees whose age plus service is at least 50.
+In addition, employees who were participating in the ITT Salaried Retirement Plan at the time it was frozen, as described below, and whose age and service was at least 60, may be eligible for up to five years of transition employer contributions following the Spin Transaction.
+Prior to the Spin Transaction, the floor contribution was 0.5% and all contributions were based on base salary only; since October 31, 2011, the plan considers salary and bonus as eligible pay.

 The Company provides only those perquisites that it considers to be reasonable and consistent with competitive practice.
-Perquisites available for NEOs include a car allowance up to \$1,300 per month and financial and estate planning reimbursement of up to \$1,250 per month.
+Perquisites available for Ms. Ramos, Mr. Chicles, Mr. Scalera and Ms. Gustafsson include a car allowance of \$1,300 per month and financial and estate planning reimbursement of up to \$15,000 per year.
+Mr. Savi is provided a leased car.
 Since 2011, the Company has not provided any tax gross-up for personal income taxes due on these perquisites.